andreashofer-ca/sap-fioneer-download-agent/README.md

-# SAP Fioneer Download Agent
+# SAP Fioneer Download Manager

 A secure, modern web application for downloading large files from Artifactory with real-time progress tracking and user-selectable save locations using XMLHttpRequest streaming and the HTML5 File System Access API.